“What screws us up most in life is the picture in our head of how it’s supposed to be.” – Socrates

 What I’ve noticed on the flipside however, is that due to feelings of dissatisfaction which occur when targets aren’t met at the anticipated times, often people will rush into things (sometimes before they’re truly ready) all in a bid to catch up to the version of themselves that they think they should’ve evolved into by now.
 Or worse still, the version of themselves that they believe that those around them expect them to be (I think that made sense 😛 ).

 And then far on the other end of the spectrum looking like a tiny dot is me, waving my hands in the air like a lunatic.
 I’m constantly setting myself targets, yes, but they’re mostly short term ones, i.e. never further than one year down the line (and even that’s a stretch for me!).
 I’ve got a bunch of random goals that I’d like to achieve, sure, but honestly in my mind there’s never been a time limit to achieve them.
-Generally, I just tend not to expect too much; if it happens, great, if it doesn’t, I’ll just keep swimming is essentially the Finding Nemo- inspired mantra that I live by.
+Generally, I just tend not to expect too much.
+If I really want something I’ll give it my all and if it happens, great, if it doesn’t, I’ll just keep swimming is essentially the Finding Nemo- inspired mantra that I live by.

 I’ve always been this way though and to be honest I only really notice my overly laid back attitude to life when I talk to people who have a polar opposite mindset, the types of go-getter people who know exactly what they need to do and when they need to do it.
 It can be quite full on and intimidating at times when I encounter such aliens.